mattdowdell/pr-sizer/README.md

-# diff-size
+# pr-size

-Action for labelling pull requests with size categories
+Action for labelling pull requests with size categories.